sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/first_deploy.md

 Fork the following repository in your GitHub account https://github.com/codefresh-contrib/aws-gitops-app-manifests.

-It is a [simple Helm chart](https://helm.sh/) (the package manager for Kubernetes) that contains 2 manifests, one of the application and one for the Kubernetes service.
+It is a [simple Helm chart](https://helm.sh/) (the package manager for Kubernetes) that contains two manifests, one for the application and one for the Kubernetes service.

 After you fork the repository, edit the file `simple-java-app/values.yaml` and change the `repository` line to your own `<dockerhub id>`.